israelroldan/extjs-reactor/packages/reactor-classic-boilerplate/README.md

 ## Requirements

 * Ext JS 6.2+
-* Sencha Cmd 6.2+

 ## Quick Start

-If you haven't already, download Ext JS 6.2+ and Sencha Cmd 6.2+.
+If you haven't already, download Ext JS 6.2+.

 Then, run the following to clone and build the project: